-It all comes down to caring, they can just make sure that they care about their people more than anyone else.
-If you care more, you show more compassion and you can create a genuine and honest culture that people want to be a part of.
+It all comes down to caring; they can make sure that they care about their people more than anyone else.
+If you care more, you show more compassion, and you can create a genuine and honest culture that people want to be a part of.

 Connect with Brad on LinkedIn!